Manthancode28/Weather-app/README.md

 # 🌦️ Weather App
 A sleek and responsive weather forecasting web application built using **React** and **Vite**.
-It allows users to search for any city and get real-time weather updates including temperature, humidity, wind speed, and weather conditions — all powered by a live weather API.
+It allows users to search for any city and get real-time weather updates including temperature, humidity, wind speed, and weather conditions — all powered by weather API.
 ---

 ## 🚀 Features